hbc/knowledgebase/admin/data_management.md

 * this is a hassle so we typically only do it for larger data folders
 * can be by
   1) "sneaker net" - downloading onto a drive and handing it off to the researcher (not preferred)
-  2) GLOBUS - https://www.globus.org/ If the researcher sets up a GLOBUIS account, we can work with HMS RC to make their directory available to GLOBUS so the researcher can download it through the web or CL interface
+  2) GLOBUS - https://www.globus.org/ If the researcher sets up a GLOBUIS account, we can work with HMS RC to make their directory available to GLOBUS so the researcher can download it through the web or CL interface.
+While we haven't tested it, this method has the potential to be the least work for us.
   3) upload to the researcher's server - preferred if access to the server is simple.
-A good exmaple would be the research data storage that HMS PIs have access to.
-Passwords and logins are typically required.
+A good example would be the research data storage that HMS PIs have access to or an FTP server.
+Passwords, logins and occasionally VPN access are typically required.

 I recommend avoiding things like Dropbox, Google Drive or Box unless the data is small.
 They aren't really built for this purpose.

 ### Archive the data
 We have access to standby storage on O2 (/n/standby/cores/bcbio/).
 For projects that are either too small to bother with returning to the researcher or projects where we think we may want to access the data again, we can tar.gz them and store them here.
 Leave a symlink in the original directory to allow easy restoration of the project